Dumalneg: Barangays

-The former Barangay Dumalneg was split into Barangay Cabaritan, Barangay Kalaw, and Barangay Quibel in pursuant to Republic Act No. 10955, which was ratified through a plebiscite conducted by the COMELEC on March 24, 2018.
+The former Barangay Dumalneg was split into Barangay Cabaritan, Barangay Kalaw, and Barangay Quibel pursuant to Republic Act No. 10955, which was ratified through a plebiscite conducted by the COMELEC on March 24, 2018.

 Climate

 Demographics

 In the 2020 census, the population of Dumalneg was 3,087 people, with a density of sigfig 3,087/88.48.

 Dumalneg's population is predominantly made up of Ilocano and Apayao people.

 Economy

 Transportation

 There are few jeepneys that are going to Dumalneg.
 Tricycles are the main transportation to the town.
 Dumalneg is a landlocked town, and the only way to get there is via the Dumalneg Road, starting on the highway in Barangay Lanao, Bangui, to the Town's Proper.

 Government

+Local government

 Dumalneg, belonging to the first congressional district of the province of Ilocos Norte, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.